 Anti-discrimination and Harassment:

-Train employees to recognize and prevent discrimination and harassment in the workplace.
+Train staff on issues of discrimination and harassment in the workplace.

 Data Privacy and Security: